skip to main content

 What does it do?

-Mianserin is used to treat and prevent depression, and sometimes other conditions.
+Mianserin is used to treat depression, and sometimes other conditions.

 Before you start